Extradition in Thailand

 Thailand’s Extradition Laws

 Extradition laws in Thailand are based on the principles of international law and include protection of human rights as enshrined in international conventions.
 Specifically, extradition cannot proceed in cases where an individual may be subjected to torture, cruel or degrading treatment, or if there is a risk that the individual will be prosecuted for political reasons.
 Furthermore, Thai laws require sufficient evidence to substantiate the charges against an individual, which is a crucial factor when considering an extradition request.
+Thailand has signed and ratified a number of international agreements concerning extradition, such as the UN Convention against Transnational Organized Crime and the UN International Convention against Corruption.
+These treaties form the basis for the extradition process of individuals accused of crimes related to corruption, organised crime, and terrorism.

 The Extradition Process in Thailand